al-niessner/esp/tools/README.md

 Execute a development task in the private pipeline context started with `pp_start.sh`.
 Using exec is faster and more resource friendly than using `pp_worker.sh`.

-This script has two required values:
+This script has two required and one optional values:
 1. `<task name>` is the python package name after excalibur.
 For instance, if we wanted to run the python packaage `excalibur.cerberus` we would supply `cerberus` as the first argument to the tool.
 1. `<target name>` is exactly that.
 Each star is a target so we would supply the star name as [known by the pipeline](https://excalibur.jpl.nasa.gov:8080/pages/database/targets) like 'GJ 1214'.
+1. `<environment profile>` is the set of environment variables that define one pipeline from another.
+If not provided, it defaults to the username via `${USER}`.

 and one optional via an environment variable:
 1. `RUNID` is an environment variable that can define the run id for the job you going to execute.
 If not supplied, the value 17 is used.